BobKerns/zabob-memgraph/docs/graphs-in-computation.md

   - Dynamics simulation (DOPs)
   - Rendering (ROPs)
   - Compositing (COPs)
+  - Production workflow pipeline (TOPs)

-**Why this matters**: Houdini made **proceduralism through graphs** the central paradigm for an entire production pipeline.
+**Why this matters**: Houdini made **procedure through graphs** the central paradigm for an entire production pipeline.
 The graph wasn't an afterthought - it was the foundation.

 ---